-If removing all indirect identifiers will unacceptably reduce the analytic utility of the data, depositors should contact ICPSR about releasing a restricted-use dataset or both public- and restricted-use datasets.
-As restricted-use datasets retain confidential, indirectly identifying information, investigators must access them under controlled conditions.
+If removing all direct or indirect identifiers will unacceptably reduce the analytic utility of the data, ICPSR can release a restricted-use dataset or both public- and restricted-use datasets.
+Restricted-use datasets retain confidential, identifying information, and are accessible under controlled conditions.

 Confidentiality, Informed Consent, and Data Sharing

 Protection of respondent confidentiality is a core tenet of responsible research practice that begins with obtaining their informed consent.

 Informed consent is a process of communication between a subject and researcher to enable the person to decide voluntarily whether to participate in a study.
 Human subjects involved in a project must participate willingly and be adequately informed about the research.
 The informed consent must include a statement describing how the confidentiality of subject records will be maintained.
 However, it also is important that informed consent be written in a way that does not unduly limit an investigator's discretion to share data with the research community.

 Confidentiality and IRBs

 Institutional Review Boards (IRBs) take different approaches to secondary analysis of research datasets such as those distributed on ICPSR's website.
 Some institutions require IRB review of proposals to analyze secondary data.
 Other institutions provide IRB exemption for projects involving secondary data if the data were acquired from preapproved sources such as ICPSR.
 Other institutions are establishing unique policies to address these issues.
 More about Institutional Review Boards

 Levels of Access